eoinnewman/golf-scorecard/README.md

-#Golf Scorecard
+# Golf Scorecard

-Built using ionic and angular
+Built using ionic and angular.